targetkarthi/nginx-buildpack/readme.md

 ### Customizable NGINX Config

 You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the config directory of your app.
-Start by copying the buildpack's [default config file](https://github.com/ryandotsmith/nginx-buildpack/blob/master/config/nginx.conf.erb).
+Start by copying the buildpack's [default config file](config/nginx.conf.erb).

 ### Customizable NGINX Compile Options

-See [scripts/build_nginx.sh](scripts/build_nginx.sh) for the build steps.
-Configuring is as easy as changing the "./configure" options.
+See [buidling-nginx](https://targetrad.squarespace.com/rad-internal-bla-bla-blog/2014/3/10/building-nginx) on the TargetRad blog on how to build an NGINX binary.

 ### Application/Dyno coordination